bbauska/meta-react-basics/README.md

 Notice how each button "remembers" its own count state and doesn't affect other buttons.

-### Using Hooks
+<h3>Using Hooks</h3>

 Functions starting with use are called Hooks. useState is a built-in Hook provided by React.
-You can find other built-in Hooks in the [API reference.](https://react.dev/reference/react) You can also write your own Hooks by combining the existing ones.
+You can find other built-in Hooks in the <a href="https://react.dev/reference/react">API reference</a>.
+You can also write your own Hooks by combining the existing ones.

 Hooks are more restrictive than other functions.
 You can only call Hooks at the top of your components (or other Hooks).
 If you want to use useState in a condition or a loop, extract a new component and put it there.

-### Sharing data between components
+<h3>Sharing data between components</h3>

 In the previous example, each MyButton had its own independent count, and when each button was clicked, only the count for the button clicked